muarshad01/DeepSeek/Notes/lecture22_notes.md

 #### Code Mixture of Experts (MoE) from Scratch in Python
 * [makeMoE: Implement a Sparse Mixture of Experts Language Model from Scratch](https://huggingface.co/blog/AviSoori1x/makemoe-from-scratch)
 * [minGPT](https://github.com/karpathy/minGPT)

-name is Dr. Raj Dandkar.
-I graduated with a PhD in machine learning from MIT in 2022 and 0:08
-I'm the creator of the build deepseek from scratch series.
-Before we get started, I want to introduce all of you 0:15 to our sponsor and our partner for this series, Invido AI.
-All of you know how 0:20 much we value foundational content building AI models from the nuts and bolts.
-Nvidia AI follows a very similar 0:28 principle and philosophy to that of us.
-Let me show you how.
-So here's the 0:33 website of Invido AI.
-With a small engineering team, they have built an 0:38 incredible product in which you can create highquality AI videos from just 0:43 text prompts.
-So as you can see here, I've mentioned a text prompt.
-Create a 0:49 hyper realistic video commercial of a premium luxury watch and make it cinematic.
-With that I click on generate 0:56 a video.
-Within some time I'm presented with this incredible video which is 1:02 highly realistic.
-What fascinates me about this video is its attention to detail.
-Look 1:08 at this.
-The quality and the texture is just incredible.
-And all of this has been created from a single text 1:15 prompt.
-That's the power of Invido's product.
-The backbone behind the awesome 1:21 video which you just saw is Invido AI's video creation pipeline in which they 1:26 are rethinking video generation and editing from the first principles to experiment and tinker with foundational 1:33 models.
-They have one of the largest clusters of H100s and H200s in India and 1:38 are also experimenting with B200s.
-Nvidia AI is the fastest growing 1:44
-AI startup in India building for the world and that's why I resonate with them. so much.
-The good news is that 1:51 they have multiple job openings at the moment.
-You can join their amazing team.
-I'm posting more details in the 1:57 description [Music]
-2:02
-below.
-Hello everyone and welcome to this lecture in the build deepseek from 2:08 scratch series.
-Today we are going to continue our journey towards 2:14 understanding the mixture of experts.
-In the previous four lectures, we have seen 2:19 the mixture of experts introduction intuition how mixture of experts works 2:25 in a mathematical manner and in the previous lecture we looked at the deepseek innovations in the mixture of 2:32 expert architecture.
-In particular, we looked at the deepseek paper which 2:38 introduced several innovations which deepseek made in the mixture of experts architecture.
-Some of these innovations 2:45 being u fine grained expert segmentation and shared expert isolation 2:53 and one more innovation was auxiliary lossfree load balancing which they introduced in their V3 3:00 architecture.
-Today we are going to conclude our mixture of experts 3:06 module by coding an entire mixture of experts architecture from scratch.
-3:13
-So my goal here will be to take a simple data set and then uh code the mixture of 3:20 experts model which we have learned on the whiteboard for the past four lectures fully from scratch.
-We are only 3:26 going to use PyTorch no other library and then uh we are also going to do 3:32 pre-training and inference in this lecture.
-So let's get started.
-Before we 3:38 start, I want to mention a couple of references which I've utilized.
-First is 3:43 this make OE code which is implemented by Ain Suri, one of brilliant articles 3:52 and I'll share this link in the description.
-And the second is of course the 3:58 uh nano GPT or the mini GPT architecture which is implemented by Andre Karpathi.
-4:04
-we are going to take the data set from here and we are going to borrow um some code for the transformer 4:12 architecture from here.
-So visually what we are going to build today is that we 4:17 are going to build this entire architecture.
-So let me show it.
-This 4:23 entire architecture is what we are going to build today.
-And this feed forward neural network this layer here that is 4:30 what we are going to replace with a mixture of experts layer.
-That's the whole idea.
-We are going to start with 4:36 text which is based on Shakespeare uh data
-4:42
-set and then we are going to do this entire pre-training pipeline and after 4:47 which we are going to do inference. um most of the time which I'll spend in 4:53 this lecture is on the mixture of experts module and uh I will not be spending too much time on the rest of 5:00 the code because we have already covered that in the um other lectures.
-So my 5:05 whole goal will be to explain how this mixture of experts is written from scratch and of course we'll build out 5:11 the other other architecture also along with mixture of experts but in terms of 5:17 explanation I'll spend most of my time explaining the mixture of experts module.
-So let's get 5:23 started.
-As you can see over here I have divided this code into multiple steps.
-5:28
-Uh there are total 16 steps.
-Um and I'll be also sharing the 5:34 code file with you so that you can run it fully on your own end.
-Uh a quick note about GPU.
-So here you can see that 5:43
-I'm currently running on the T4 GPU which is free for everyone.
-But if you 5:48

 ***